 One of our main projects is the MBRES Area, the Group’s economic and financial research centre, which publishes studies and research primarily online and free of charge.
 As a further part of our efforts to improve financial awareness, since 2012 we have ensured that the Vincenzo Maranghi Historical Archive is kept up-to-date.
 In addition, we have a historical library of works on the history of Italian and world economic analysis, collected over the years by Enrico Cuccia, Vincenzo Maranghi and Ariberto Mignoli.
 The library has been open to the public since 2014.

-In line with this commitment to education, in 2013 we joined the Junior Achievement project.
-Through the initiative, professionals from various sectors work with Italian schools to assist teachers in introducing pupils to topics related to the economy, business and personal finance.
+In line with this commitment to education approach, continues to support Junior Achievement, with whom in 2018 we launched the Crescere che Impresa! project, a business and financial education programme targeting students in middle schools in certain poorer areas of Italy.
 We also promote financial education for women through the Academy for Women and Finance programme run by Compagnie Monégasque de Banque, which supports women clients with the management of family wealth.

 Alongside our commitment to financial education, we invest in the promotion of culture in general.
 In 1978, we began collecting the writings of Cesare Beccaria into a 16-volume series.
 The series was completed in 2009, encapsulating the ideals of justice and commitment to public life.
 In 2014, the Group restored the façade of the Accademia dei Filodrammatici theatre.
 Home of the academy’s drama school, the theatre is a founding member of the École des Écoles, a European network promoting cultural co-operation in the performing arts.

 The Group is a partner of the Civita Association, which works to promote and protect Italy’s artistic heritage.
 Through Compagnie Monégasque de Banque, we sponsor the Monte-Carlo Philharmonic Orchestra and the Grimaldi Forum, two of the Principality’s leading cultural institutions.